creecros/removeblock/README.md

-# Comment-Only in Kanboard
+# Remove Task Blocker for Kanboard

 ## What does it do?

-This plugin will add commenting abilities to Project Viewers.
+This plugin will block normal users from removing any task.

 ## How to install?

-Create a directory CommentOnly under the folder plugins
+Create a directory RemoveBlock under the folder plugins

 Copy all source files in this new directory.